|

 What way of work did Weyl adopt?
 Three

-ways we know to make advances: the ways of the mole, the mutt, and the map.
-The
+ways we know to make advances: the ways of the mole, the mutt, and the

 mole starts at one point in the ground and systematically goes forward.
-Great

 science has been done by people so guided.
-The mutt sniffs around and is led on
+The mutt sniffs around and

 from one due to another.
 Great physics is done that way.
-But the third method
+But the third

-of advance is marked by the mapmaker, the philosopher who conceives the overall
+of advance is marked by the mapmaker, the philosopher who conceives the

-picture, has a feeling for how things fit together, and finds his way, by that
+picture, has a feeling for how things fit together, and finds his way,

 sense of fitness, to where new truth lies.
 That was Weyl.